onnx/onnx-mlir/docs/HowToAddAnOperation.md

 OpsWithVerifier = ['AveragePool', 'Conv', 'InstanceNormalization', 'Mod']
 ```

-The next step will be to invoke the modified `gen_doc.py` file.
+The next step will be to invoke the modified `gen_onnx_mlir.py` file.
 For this operation, consult the help [here](https://github.com/onnx/onnx-mlir/blob/master/docs/ImportONNXDefs.md)

 ## Add verifier

 You will need to add code in the `src/Dialect/ONNX/ONNXOps.cpp` when the new op was declared as using a verifier.
-Best is to look at other operations to get the general pattern, by searching for `static LogicalResult verify(ONNXInstanceNormalizationOp op)`, for example.
+Best is to look at other operations to get the general pattern, by searching for [static LogicalResult verify(ONNXInstanceNormalizationOp op)](../src/Dialect/ONNX/ONNXOps.cpp#L3395), for example.
 Note that a verifier will execute each time that one such op is created.
 So you will need to ensure that it can work with tensors and MemRefs, and possibly unranked tensors.
 So guard each of your tests to the proper circumstances.
 For examples, once a tensor is ranked, you may then verify that the rank is within the approved range (if there is such a constraint); before it is ranked, do not perform this test yet.

+Tips:
+* Use `operandAdaptor` object to get the inputs and the `op` object to get the attributes.
+* Use `hasShapeAndRank(X)` to test if `X` input is currently shaped and ranked.
+If not, return success as we will get a chance later to test the operation with this info.
+Note that some inputs may be scalar too, in which case they may or may not be encoded as a shape type.
+* You can then use MLIR call `X.getType().cast<ShapedType>()` to get a shape types, for which you can get the rank and the dimensions.
+At this time, we only check dimension validity for values known at runtime.
+Unknown dimensions are encoded as a negative number.
+* When you find an error, report it with a friendly error message using `op->emitError(msg)`.

 ## Add shape inference